One of Kyoto's often-overlooked jewels, located just south of Higashiyama in the Fushimi area is Fushimi Inari Shrine.

 It is the most popular destination for the first shrine visit of the year in the Kansai area, attracting about 3 million pilgrims annually.

-Foreign visitors to Japan ranked Fushimi Inari Shrine as their favorite tourist destination in 2014, according to results published on the Japanese version of the travel site TripAdvisor.
+Foreign visitors to Japan ranked Fushimi Inari Shrine as their favorite tourist destination in 2014.

 The Hiroshima Peace Memorial Museum was second on the TripAdvisor list, followed by nearby Itsukushima Shrine in third; while the temples of Kinkakuji in Kyoto and Todaiji in Nara placed fourth and fifth.